Peel

 Duration: 7 minutes

-Peel marks the emergence of key elements that would continue throughout Saraf’s practice: the body as instrument, domestic ritual as performance, and the quiet power of repetition.
-It stands as a precursor to later works such as FOLD and Fold [Live].
+Peel introduces elements that recur throughout Saraf’s practice: the body as instrument, domestic labor as performance, and repetition as force.
+It anticipates later works including FOLD and Fold [Live].